smussenden/fall19-data-journalism/README.md

   * Google the people named in the story bylines and contribution line at the bottom of the story?
 What are the names and job titles of people you think worked on the analysis in the story?
 * Forum Post 2: Skim through "The Data Stories Brainstorming" guide and "Data Stories: Census examples" from NYT Training include common types of "data stories" -- i.e. (contrasting two things, drilling down, outliers).
 On your own, go out and find a news story that includes a bit of data analysis that fits into one of these "data story" frames.
 In less than 100 words, provide a link and explain how the story fits into that frame.
 * Forum Post 3: The boundaries of what qualifies as "data journalism" are not easily defined.
 Read "Why Journalists Should Use Data" and "Why Data Journalism is Important".
 In 200 words or less, explain what you think data journalism is, why you are interested in learning it, and how you hope to incorporate it in the journalism work you do going forward.
 * Forum Post 4: We'll talk a lot about the process of data journalism in this course, the work data journalists do that ends with the release of a story founded on original data analysis.
 Read "What the Fox Knows", "The Inverted Pyramid of Data Journalism" and "About the Markup."
-Each of these offers some insight into the process of doing data journalism work, from the very detailed -- Nate Silver's breakdown -- to the less detailed -- Paul Bradshaw's take -- to the very short, from the Markup: "Our journalism is guided by the scientific method; we develop hypotheses and collect data to test those hypotheses."
-In 200 words or less, describe the process by which data journalists go from nothing to published story.
-There is no wrong answer here, I just want your best guess.
+Each of these offers some insight into the process of doing data journalism work, from the very detailed -- Nate Silver's breakdown -- to the less detailed -- Paul Bradshaw's take -- to the very short: "Our journalism is guided by the scientific method; we develop hypotheses and collect data to test those hypotheses," from the Markup.
+In 200 words or less, do your best at describing the process by which data journalists go from nothing to story.

-**Assignments, readings and class details for subsequent weeks will be updated as semester goes on**
+*Assignments for subsequent weeks will be updated as semester goes on*

-#### Week 2 - Sept 3
+####Week 2 - Sept 3

 *Tuesday Class*
-* Discussion: The process of data journalism; data journalism and reporting.
+* Discussion: The process of data journalism; data journalism requires reporting.
-* Major assignment task: Data acquisition assignment introduced.
+* Major assignment task: Data acquisition assignment introduced
-* In-class lab: finding stories in opioid data, with basic spreadsheet techniques.
+* In-class lab: finding stories in opioid data, with basic spreadsheet techniques

-*Online tutorial lab | Complete by Sunday at 11:59 p.m.*
+*Online tutorial lab | Due by Sunday at 11:59 p.m.*
 * Advanced data journalism with spreadsheets (pivot tables).
-* Optional, if you feel like you need additional help: [DataCamp]()
+* Optional, if you feel like you need additional help: [DataCamp Spreadsheet Basics]()

 *Readings for Homework*
 * [Bussed out: How America moves its homeless | Guardian](https://www.theguardian.com/us-news/ng-interactive/2017/dec/20/bussed-out-america-moves-homeless-people-country-study)